Hypnosis CBT and Hypno-psychotherapy

 By identifying how you are motivated

-to lose weight naturally and easily we begin a programme thorough Hypnosis and
+to lose weight naturally and easily we begin a programme thorough Hypnosis to increase that motivation.
+Hypnosis works on your unconscious mind so that both conscious and unconscious are working together.

-develop a weight loss plan to work towards your goal - to increase you
+together we develop a weight loss plan that works for you developing healthy eating habits, choosing the best options that keep you motivated to work towards your goal - to increase you

 you tell me about your goals, your medical history and any previous attempts at